elenapeng/Ascent-Smart-Climber-APP/README.md

-- Instructions of how to "download the app in an executable form (.apk) to install on the device":
+- Instructions of "how to download the app in an executable form (.apk) to install on the device":

 (1) Log in to “MIT app Inventor 2” website.
 Under “My Projects”, open “AscentSmartClimber” file that has been imported.